 — More taco restaurants are on the way in Dayton and southwest Ohio.

-“We signed a 13 location agreement that basically gives us the southern half of Ohio and Northern Kentucky,” ThreeWitt co-owner John Slaughenhaupt told this news outlet this afternoon.
+“We signed a 13 location agreement that basically gives us the southern half of Ohio and Northern Kentucky,” ThreeWitt co-owner John Slaughenhaupt told this news outlet.
 “This area includes Columbus, Dayton and Cincinnati.”